 A close look at Jinshanling

-The Jinshanling Great Wall lies at about 140 kms northeast of Beijing.
-Renowned for its different watch towers styles, this part of wall was built in Ming Dynasty (1368-1644) and adjoining Simatai Great Wall in the east.
+The Jinshanling Great Wall lies at about 140 km northeast of Beijing.
+Renowned for its different watch towers styles, this part of the wall was built in Ming Dynasty (1368-1644) and adjoining Simatai Great Wall in the east.

 The Wall at Jinshanling is around 23 feet in height, and 6.5 feet in width, and mainly built of rammed earth and stones.
 There are multiple-shaped holes in the merlons used for observation and defense.
-Openings are made to transmit signals between each crenels.
-The watch towers also serve various functions: storing weapons, hay, as well as accommodating soldiers.
+Openings are made to transmit signals between each crenel.
+The watchtowers also serve various functions: storing weapons, hay, as well as accommodating soldiers.

-Durable, strong, and intact; trekkers easily find every single watch tower’s built in different architectural style.
+Durable, strong, and intact; trekkers easily find every single watch tower's built in the different architectural style

 1. The famous Jinshanling to Simatai hiking route is blocked due to construction purpose until further notice.

 2. You could hike westward to Gubeikou, it's a 10km long but milder wall (comparably) that may take you around 5-6 hours to finish.

 1. It's a long journey through a less restored part of the Great Wall, so it's recommended that you hire a professional guide for the hiking.

 2. Be expected to experience steeper steps and loosen paths in some parts of the wall.

 3. Avoid street vendors by refusing them at the beginning.